natemcmaster/CommandLineUtils/docs/docs/options.md

 ### [Using Attributes](#tab/using-attributes)

 @McMaster.Extensions.CommandLineUtils.OptionAttribute can be used on properties to define options.
-When specified, name and type are inferred, but they can be listed explicitly
+When specified, name and type are inferred, but they can be listed explicitly.
+Inferred option short name(with "-" prefix) is the first low-case character of property name.
+Inferred option long name(with "--" prefix) is the  low-case property name.
+If the name consists of more than one word, each  word is separated by "-" (e.g. "--log-level" for LogLevel).
+Note that option names are case sensitive, and using different case is an error, but error message suggests expected low-case spelling.

 ```c#
 public class MyCommand